katyisgreaty/wordCounter/README.md

 * Example Output: 3
 * Reasoning: I want to test if the program can count how many times the inputted word shows up, so I wrote an example sentence that contains the word several times, instead of just once.

+## Ice Box
+* Add option to search/count for multiple words at once

 ## Support and contact details